 Can a will be changed?

 Yes, a will can be changed during a person's life, but the process and legal requirements depend on the circumstances and which Australian state or territory you're in.
-This guide explains the different ways a will can be altered, what steps are involved, and what you should know before making changes.
+This guide explains the different ways a will can be altered, the processes generally involved, and matters people often consider before making changes.

 Can a will be changed?